 Global Investigator Network

-Supporting young group leaders in Chile, India, Singapore, Taiwan and African countries
+Supporting young group leaders in Chile, India, Japan, Singapore and Taiwan

 Application deadline is 1 May, 14:00 (CEST)